fmeeuw/Iterm2-intellij/ReadMe.md

 This is useful for when you have compilation errors and want to quickly jump to the error.

 Make sure to configure the script to set the `runIntelliJIdea` flag to 0 when you want to run IntelliJ, an example is provided.
-Tested on Mac, with IntelliJ 15.
+Tested with IntelliJ IDEA Ultimate 2017.1.

 ## Configuring Iterm2